-Connect one jumper cable to the positive (+) terminal on the booster battery.
-Connect the other end to the positive terminal on your Honda's battery.

-- Connect the second jumper cable to the negative (-) terminal on the booster battery.
+Connect the second jumper cable to the negative (-) terminal on the booster battery.
 Connect the other end to the grounding strap as shown.
-Do not connect this jumper cable to any other part of the engine. - If the booster battery is in another car, have an assistant start that car and run it at a fast idle.
+Do not connect this jumper cable to any other part of the engine.

+5. If the booster battery is in another car, have an assistant start that car and run it at a fast idle.